-Select the right symbol in order to edit an existing entry.
+Select the result of the symbol in order to edit an existing entry.
 Select the New button in order to create additional VLANs.

 The menu Wireless LAN Controller->Wizard->Wireless LAN Controller VLAN Configuration->New consists of the following fields: